 You are here:

 The Oregon Watershed Restoration Inventory (OWRI) is managed by OWEB and originated with the Oregon Plan for Salmon and Watersheds.
 The majority of OWRI entries represent voluntary actions of private citizens and landowners who have worked in partnership with federal, state, and local groups to improve aquatic habitat and water quality conditions.
-OWRI is the single largest restoration information database in the Western United States with more than 17,000 completed projects reported since 1995.
+OWRI is the single largest restoration information database in the Western United States with submissions on nearly 19,000 projects completed since 1995.

 OWRI information is used to:

 OWRI Reporting is 100% online since March 2011.
 Features include:

 Each project submitted to the OWRI is reviewed by OWEB staff.
 Submissions by OWEB grantees are anticipated to be reviewed on a weekly basis.
 You will be contacted if OWEB staff requires clarification about your submission.

 The OWRI encourages reporting of all watershed restoration projects, not just those funded by OWEB.
 To be included in the inventory, projects must be:

 See the Oregon Aquatic Habitat Restoration and Enhancement Guide in the Resources section of this page for descriptions of restoration treatments.